-Repco Bank is offering Repco Mahila fixed deposit scheme exclusively for women offering interest of 8.1% for tenure of 18 months.
-This is 0.1% higher than their regular fixed deposit.
-The maturity value for 1 lakh deposit would be Rs 1,17,395 for women while Rs 1,17,166 for others – a gain of Rs 229 over 18 months!
+Repco Bank is offering Repco Mahila fixed deposit scheme exclusively for women offering interest of 7.80% for tenure of 18 months.
+This is 0.1% higher than their regular fixed deposit for non-senior citizens.
+The maturity value for 1 lakh deposit would be Rs 1,16,707 for women while Rs 1,16,478 for others – a gain of Rs 229 over 18 months!

-Similarly DHFL offers Swayamsidha Deposit Scheme for women which offers 7.85% for 18 months fixed deposit.
-This is 0.05% higher than what DHFL offers to others.
+Similarly DHFL offers Swayamsidha Deposit Scheme for women which offers 8.50% for 18 months fixed deposit.

 Though the gains are marginal it does not hurt to get this just for being woman.
 The fixed deposits on offer is not available for all tenures.
 So do NOT invest in them just because the offer is especially for women.
 Select the maturity tenure that suits you.

 Also Read: Highest Interest Rate on Bank Fixed Deposits